-Whether you should choose a dedicated server or not is an important decision to make for your business.
+Whether you should choose a managed dedicated servers or not is an important decision to make for your business.
 Below are the important things that you should keep in mind.

 Define performance requirements